Order Lercanidipine Online

 - Limit your alcohol intake – regularly drinking alcohol above the recommended limit can increase your blood pressure over time.
 It is advised not to drink regularly more than 14 units a week

-- Quit smoking – smoking like high blood pressure causes your arteries to narrow and increases your risk of stroke, heart and lung disease.
+- Quit smoking – smoking also causes your arteries to narrow and increases your risk of stroke, heart and lung disease.

 - Sleep – aim for at least six hours of sleep each night